femboyfin/dbdideas/survivor_perks.md

 ## [Cut Loose](<https://deadbydaylight.wiki.gg/wiki/Cut_Loose>) 📉 🗑️

 - Removed cooldown
   - Cooldown isn't particularly necessary because the chaining of the effect is lost after its pre-existing timer expires and the effect isn't particularly strong.
+There is a practical cooldown enforced by entity blockers, as a given window can only be vaulted 3 times in one chase.
 - Increased timer to **6/7/8** seconds *(was 4/5/6)*
   - Makes the timer a bit more forgiving, enabling chaining to be slightly more viable as the cost of unnecessarily incrementing window-entity-blocks is cost enough on its own.